emontzkajnl/plugins/custom-facebook-feed/README.txt

 * Fix: Added support for wp-config proxy settings.
 Credit to [@usrlocaldick](https://wordpress.org/support/topic/proxy-support-1) for the patch.

 = 2.4 =
-* New: Added a setting to allow you to use a fixed pixel width for the Facebook feed on desktop but switch to a 100% width responsive layout on mobile
+* New: Added a setting to allow you to use a fixed pixel width for the feed on desktop but switch to a 100% width responsive layout on mobile
 * New: You can now click on the name of a setting on the admin pages to reveal the corresponding shortcode for that setting
 * New: Added quick links to the top of the Customize settings pages to make it easier to find certain settings
 * New: Added a setting to allow you to disable the default plugin text and link styles (Customize > Misc > Disable default styles)
-* New: Added a setting which allows you to manually change the request method used to fetch Facebook posts which is necessary for some server setups
+* New: Added a setting which allows you to manually change the request method used to fetch posts which is necessary for some server setups
 * Tweak: Updated the Font Awesome icon font to version 4.5
 * Tweak: Moved the 'Show Header' setting to the 'General' tab on the Customize page
 * Fix: Hashtag linking now works with all languages and character sets
 * Fix: Fixed an error that occurred when trying to activate the Pro version with the free version still activated
-* Fix: Fixed a rare error which occurred when the Facebook post contained no text and no story
+* Fix: Fixed a rare error which occurred when the post contained no text and no story
-* Fix: Fixed an issue when trying to display Facebook posts by only visitors to your Facebook page caused by a recent Facebook API update
+* Fix: Fixed an issue when trying to display posts by only visitors to your page caused by a recent API update

 = 2.3.10 =
-* Fix: If you're experiencing an issue with your Facebook feed not automatically updating successfully then please update the plugin and enable the following setting: Custom Facebook Feed > Customize > Misc > Misc Settings > Force cache to clear on interval.
+* Fix: If you're experiencing an issue with your feed not automatically updating successfully then please update the plugin and enable the following setting: Custom Facebook Feed > Customize > Misc > Misc Settings > Force cache to clear on interval.
 If you set this setting to 'Yes' then it should force your plugin cache to clear either every hour, 12 hours, or 24 hours, depending on how often you have the plugin set to check Facebook for new posts.

 = 2.3.9 =
 * Fix: Fixed an issue caused by the recent Facebook API 2.5 update where the posts wouldn't display when using a brand new Access Token

 = 2.3.8 =
-* Fix: Fixed a positioning issue with the Facebook "Like Box / Page Plugin" widget caused by a recent Facebook update which was causing it to overlap on top of other content
+* Fix: Fixed a positioning issue with the "Like Box / Page Plugin" widget caused by a recent Facebook update which was causing it to overlap on top of other content
 * Fix: Hashtags containing Chinese characters are now linked
 * Fix: Fixed a minor issue in shared link posts where the post text linked to the shared link URL instead of the post on Facebook
 * Tweak: Added a timezone for Sydney, Australia